vivekmathema/Deep3DCCS/README.md

 Switch over to the Inference tab to generate your results.
    - Select Dataset: Look for the SMILES dataset (.csv) upload button **[...]** and select your original file.
 The software will automatically link the corresponding 2D projection data.
-   - Select the proper 3DCCS model.
-By default the trained models are located at: './models/external_val_models' folder
+   - Select the 3DCCS model under the 3DCCS Model path that matches your adduct type.
+By default, the trained models are located in **'./models/external_val_models'** folder.
    - Predict: Click the Inference button.
 The predicted CCS values will appear in the results table.
    - Export: Click the Export csv button to save your results.
-Results are requested to be saved in the ./results folder by default.
+Results are requested to be saved in the **'./results folder'** by default.
 ________________________________________